apache/spark/docs/building-spark.md

 ## Building with Kafka 0.8 support

 Kafka 0.8 support must be explicitly enabled with the `kafka-0-8` profile.
+Note: Kafka 0.8 support is deprecated as of Spark 2.3.0.

+    ./build/mvn -Pkafka-0-8 -DskipTests clean package

 Kafka 0.10 support is still automatically built.

-    ./build/mvn -Pkafka-0-8 -DskipTests clean package

 ## Building submodules individually